Lama-23/linear-regression-from-scratch/README.md

 + Homoscedasticity: The variance of residual errors should be constant across all levels of the independent variables.
 - No Multicollinearity: Independent variables should not be highly correlated with each other, as this can make the Normal Equation unstable.
 * Sensitivity to Outliers: Since we use MSE (squaring the errors), the model is highly sensitive to outliers, which can disproportionately influence the slope of the regression line.

+# Requirements
+NumPy: For matrix operations.
+Scikit-learn: Used only for loading real-world datasets and feature scaling.